IUEngineering/uartBatLockReverse/README.md

 # uartBatLockReverse
 An attempt to reverse engineer the UART-commands needed to open an electronic battery lock.
-This lock was extracted from a demo/prototype sharing e-bike that my previous employer generosly gifted me.
+This lock was extracted from a demo/prototype sharing e-bike that my previous employer generously gifted me.

 ---